All Episodes

 Not a reserve.

-Well, and do you use a lot of dollar bills or do you tend to use debit credit cards, PayPal, or whatever it is to electronically transfer fiat currency?
+Well, and do you use a lot of dollar bills or do you tend to use debit credit cards, PayPal or whatever it is to electronically transferfer fiat currency or do you use a lot of coins and paper?

-Well, in my case, actually, because I'm so afraid of the government, I actually do use only dollar bills.
+Well, in my case actually because I'm so afraid of the government I actually do use only dollar bills.

-I don't actually make any digital.
+No, not actually I don't actually make any digital.

 But most people don't use.